-UK Meet is organised by a group of enthusiastic, hard-working, passionate – and by the eve of the event, inevitably frazzled 🙂 – authors.
+UK Meet is organised by a group of enthusiastic, hard-working, passionate – and by the eve of the event, inevitably frazzled 🙂 – people.
 Meet them here in advance of your visit!

 WHO TO CONTACT? the quick guide